Ellen G. White and Conspiracy Narratives

-I recently wrote a blog titled Christians and Conspiracy Theories.
-In that blog I shared my thoughts regarding the relationship between Christians in general and the ever increasing popularity of conspiracies.
-In this post, I would like to focus more on Seventh-day Adventists and conspiracy theories by sharing some thoughts from the life of church co-founder and prophetess Ellen G. White and how she dealt with this issue.
-I trust this will be a blessing for Seventh-day Adventists and Christians of other denominations as well.
+I recently shared an article titled The End Times and Conspiracy Narratives.
+In it I shared some thoughts regarding the relationship between Christians in general and the ever increasing popularity of conspiracy narratives.
+In this post, I would like to focus more on Seventh-day Adventists and their relationship to conspiracy narratives/theories by sharing some thoughts from the life of church co-founder and prophetess Ellen G. White.

 Ellen White did talk about the Free Masons.
 Nevertheless, when dealing with the Free Masons it’s important to note what she said and what she didn’t say.
 Ellen White counseled, under Gods direction, that Christians stay away from the Free Mason society for practical and obvious reasons.
-However, none of those reasons were conspiratorial in nature.
-Seventh-day Adventist pastor Shawn Brace writes:
+She even worked personally with an Adventist who was involved in the fraternity and God gave her special knowledge of their inner workings in order to impress upon the mind of this man that he was indeed speaking through her.
+However, not only did Ellen White never go on to share the inside knowledge God gave her in any of her work, but even the reasons she gave in opposition to joining the fraternity were simply practical and void of any promulgation of conspiracy narratives.

 So far we have seen that Ellen White, though certainly having had opportunities, never engaged in conspiracy theory talk.
-This should in and of itself cause those of us fascinated with such things to wonder if perhaps we are wasting our time with pointless investigations.
+This should in and of itself cause those of us who value her prophetic example and are nevertheless fascinated with such things to wonder if perhaps we are wasting our time with pointless investigations.
 However, I would also like to point out some quotations from Ellen White (with personal comments in brackets) that give us principles to keep in mind when dealing with this issue.

 “We need far less controversy [a characteristic of conspiracy theories], and far more presentation of Christ.
 Our Redeemer is the center of all our faith and hope” (EV, 172).